1996 Australian Open – Women's doubles

 The 1996 Australian Open was a tennis tournament played on outdoor hard courts at Melbourne Park in Melbourne in Victoria in Australia.
 It was the 84th edition of the Australian Open and was held from 15 through 28 January 1996.

 Chanda Rubin partnered with Arantxa Sánchez Vicario and together they successfully defended Sánchez Vicario’s title, defeating Lindsay Davenport and Mary Joe Fernández 7–5, 2–6, 6–4 in the final.
 It was the first and only Grand Slam doubles title for Rubin, and the sixth and final Grand Slam doubles title (third and final Australian Open doubles title) for Sánchez Vicario, in their respective careers.

-Sánchez Vicario andJana Novotná were the defending champions, but Novotná did not compete this year.
+Sánchez Vicario and Jana Novotná were the defending champions, but Novotná did not compete this year.

 After making the semifinals or better in the last 19 consecutive grand slam tournaments, №1 seeds Gigi Fernández and Natasha Zvereva were ousted in the quarterfinals by Rubin and Sánchez Vicario.